× -

 Rose Gold

-The beautiful pink hue of rose gold jewelry is created by using copper in the alloy.
-It offers a modern twist on a classic material.
-Rose gold will not fade or change in color over time.
+A beautiful pink hue created by adding copper to the alloy.
+A modern twist on a classic material — the color will never fade or change over time.

 Platinum